 Departure Station: Buses from London to Lisbon leave from London Victoria Coach Station, which is just to the west of the West End and Westminster.
 To get there, the best option is to catch the Tube to Victoria, which is 5-10 minutes away.
 Alternatively, you can catch the 11, 444, 170 or 211 buses, all of which stop outside the coach station.

 Arrival Station: There are a couple of arrival points in Lisbon.
 The first option is to alight at Sete Rios, the main train station.
 However, if you are heading to the centre of town, it's better to get off at Oriente.
 From there, simply catch the Metro and head for central stops like Baixa-Chiado.

-Passengers board the coach most frequently from London Victoria, which is located around 1.8 miles (2.9 km) away from the city centre, and they get off the coach at Lisbon, Gare Rodoviaria Sete Rios, located 3.5 miles (5.6 km) away from the city centre.
+Passengers board the coach most frequently from London, Victoria Coach Station, which is located around 2.1 miles (3.4 km) away from the city centre, and they get off the coach at Lisbon, Gare Rodoviaria Sete Rios, located 3.2 miles (5.2 km) away from the city centre.

 Here are some other resources that might have the information you need